irods-contrib/metalnx-web/README.md

 This replaces the rule call, and now functions normally for logged in users.
 There remains a few issues with empty trash as rodsadmin but that will be addressed at the Jargon or iRODS level.

+#### return from search to collections using deep links #34

+As a transitional measure, the current favorites, search, and bookmarks functions have a listing that is distinct from the main collections browser view.
+In order to support deep linking and a reasonably functioning back button, selecting an item from any of these search views opens the collections view using the deep link approach in a new tab.
+This gives a reasonable experience that can suffice until the collections browser can be refactored to unify all of these searches into the same view.
+Maps to NIEHS #70

 #### NIEHS identified misc theming issues

 * #22 fix search text